FAForever/wiki-pages/FAQ/FAFLive-Streaming-Guide.md

 	!commands add !command_name command response

-	!command_name is the name of the command you wish to use.
+<span style="color:red">command_name</span> is the name of the command you wish to use.
 Commands are usually prefixed with an exclamation mark

-command response is the message you want Nightbot to reply with when the command is called
+<span style="color:purple">command response</span>  is the message you want Nightbot to reply with when the command is called

 iii) Editing Commands

 	!commands edit !command_name command response

-	!command_name is the name of command you wish to edit
+<span style="color:red">!command_name</span>	 is the name of command you wish to edit

-command response is the message you want Nightbot to reply with when the command is called
+<span style="color:purple">command response</span>  is the message you want Nightbot to reply with when the command is called

 iv) Deleting Commands

 	!commands delete !command_name

-!command_name is the name of command you wish to delete
+<span style="color:red">command_name</span> is the name of command you wish to delete

 ## Asset Management
 *Under construction because Razana hasn’t had to deal with this yet.*